E-Books at UMass Amherst Library

 A: No, but most e-books can be borrowed by more than one person at a time.

-Formats and Devices
+IoS and Android Devices

 BLUEFIRE FOR IPHONE, IPAD AND IPOD TOUCH